papivot/wcpctl/README.md

 # WCPCTL
-## A `kubectl` style command line tool to interact with vSphere 7 with Kubernetes Supervisor Cluster.
+## A `kubectl` style command line tool to interact with vSphere 7 with Tanzu Supervisor Cluster.
 ## Now with support for vSphere 7.0 U1.
-Ability to spin up a non NSX-T based Supervisor Cluster.
+### This can be used to spin up NSX-T or vSphere NW based Supervisor Cluster.

 ---